sigle/docs/docs/faq.md

 ## Is Sigle free?

-Sigle is totally free, but we are working on a paid version (Creator plan) that will bring exclusive premium features.
+Sigle is totally free, we also offer a paid version (Creator plan) that brings exclusive premium features.

-Explorer Guild NFTs are a free lifetime access to the upcoming Creator plan.
+Explorer Guild NFTs are a free lifetime access to the Creator plan.
 [More info here](https://www.explorerguild.io/)

 ## Feedback